Elahe-Forge/development/apps/news-research/README.md

 8. Make sure the Docker is up and running

 9. Deploy the Stack
+    - To deploy a specific stack: `cdk deploy news-research`
+    - To deploy multiple specific stacks: `cdk deploy news-research news-evaluation`
-    - Run `cdk deploy` in the terminal.
+    - To deploy all stacks in the app: `cdk deploy --all`

 10. After deployment, a `NEWSAPIEndpoint` will be returned as output.
 Use it to invoke the API
     - To run for all the companies available in `news-research-issuers-table`, run